leon1995/factorialhr/README.md

 This package provides a python wrapper to the [api of FactorialHR](https://apidoc.factorialhr.com/docs).

-The package currently supports the api version 2025-07-01.
-You can find the openapi specification [here](https://apidoc.factorialhr.com/openapi/67e137b5e9907d003ce15082).
+The package currently supports the api version [2025-10-01](https://apidoc.factorialhr.com/v2025-10-01/docs/getting-started).
 **I derived some types from the examples given.
 They might be incorrect.
 If you encounter any problems, please create an issue and/or contribute a fix.**

 ## Disclaimer